philbooth/bfj/README.md

   to a stream of JSON.

 * `stringify`:
-  Asynchronously serialises
+  Asynchronously serialises data
-  a JSON string.
+  to a JSON string.

 * `write`:
   Asynchronously serialises data